Cubs vs. Royals Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will hand the ball to Justin Steele (13-3) for his 23rd start of the season.
+- Kyle Hendricks (4-6) will take the mound for the Cubs, his 17th start of the season.

-- In 22 starts this season, he's earned a quality start in 13 of them.
+- He has earned a quality start eight times in 16 starts this season.

-- Steele has pitched five or more innings in 10 straight games and will look to extend that streak.
+- Hendricks will look to finish five or more innings for the third start in a row.

-- He has five appearances with no earned runs allowed in 22 chances this season.
+- In 16 appearances this season, he has finished one without allowing an earned run.

 |Opponent